spxis/rest-in-pieces/README.md

-# Atigeo BeanStack Full Stack JavaScript project
+# REST in Pieces: Fully Capable REST Service for Testing Client-Side Components

 ### Introduction

-This is the Atigeo BeanStack Full Stack JavaScript framework.
-This bootstrapped project contains everything you need to easily and quickly write a responsive web application using JavaScript as the primary language.
-We've embraced many of best practices and industry standards used at Atigeo and allow you to focus on building great apps without having to worry about spending countless hours on the underlying framework.
+This is the REST in Pieces Full Stack REST service, based on the Atigeo BeanStack Full Stack JavaScript framework.
+This REST service is used to provide your full-stack client-side applications with a quick and powerful REST service that can feed you random but consistent data.

 ### What does the BEAN stand for?